adap/flower/doc/source/ssl-enabled-connections.rst

 Guide: SSL-enabled Server and Client
 ====================================

-In this segment we will learn, how to start a SSL-enabled secure server and establish a secure connection to it with a Flower client.
+This guide describes how to a SSL-enabled secure Flower server can be started and how a Flower client can establish a secure connections to it.

 A more involved code example in which a connection is used can be found `here <https://github.com/adap/flower/tree/main/examples/advanced_tensorflow>`_.